bhovdair/go-rest-api/README.md

 # go-rest-api
-Golang Restful API using Gin &amp; Gorm
+golang Restful API using Gin &amp; Gorm

+in this repository i will try to jump in to develop restful api using gin & gorm.